Subhra264/Node-Chat/README.md

 # NodeChat
 This is a chatting application (still under development) built with node.js ejs and socket.io.
+Design is based on Neo-morphism.

 # Features
 Already implemented features are